 The League of Women Voters of Portland has adopted an official Nonpartisan Policy for board members and committee chairs that defines limits on their political activities.
 The purpose of this policy is to protect the nonpartisan reputation of the League.

-Members: The nonpartisan principle of the League of Women Voters affects all members.
+The nonpartisan principle of the League of Women Voters affects all members.
 The bylaws state that the League “shall not support or oppose any political party or candidate.”
-Every member should understand this is basic in the League’s dealings with the public; however, League members, as individuals, are encouraged to participate in political parties and issues.
+Every member should understand this is basic in the League’s dealings with the public.
+As representatives of the League, members may not support or oppose candidates.
+However, League members, as individuals, are encouraged to participate in political parties and issues.

-A. A member of the board may not be a candidate for public office during her/his term on the Board.
-If the member decides to be a candidate after accepting a Board position, she/he should resign at once and the League should see that statements explaining the resignation are immediately made public.
+A. A member of the board may not be a candidate for any elected city, county, regional, state, or federal office during their term on the Board.
+If the member decides to be a candidate after accepting a Board position, they should resign at once and the League should make sure that statements explaining the resignation are immediately made public.

-B. President, Voters Service Chair and Voters’ Guide Editor shall not take part in political campaigns either for candidates or for non-League issues.
-Limited financial support of candidates and nonLeague issues is permissible.
+B. The President, Voters Service Chair, and Communications Chair shall not take part in political campaigns either for candidates or for non-League issues—including displaying campaign lawn signs, bumper stickers, buttons, or other signage.
+Limited financial support of candidates and non-League issues is permissible.

 C. Other Board members may participate in political campaigns for candidates or non-League issues provided that:

 - The Board member exercises good judgment to preserve the League’s commitment to nonpartisanship; and